Strobesstrobes

 Does PCI DSS require a penetration test?

 Yes, unambiguously.
-PCI DSS Requirement 11.4 explicitly requires both internal and external penetration testing.
-This is the clearest pentest mandate of any major compliance standard.
+Requirement 11.4 explicitly requires both internal and external penetration testing.
+This is the clearest pentest mandate of any major compliance standard, and a missing or stale test is a straightforward audit failure, not a judgment call.

 Sub-requirementWhat it requiresCadence